BeyondTimeAxis/BeyondTimeAxis.github.io/aao/contest/5/README.txt

 Q. How did Ryuichi not know that Trials were determined by Giant Robots, despite having spent a year learning how to pilot a giant robot?
 A. Aside from Ryuichi being a little dense, nobody ever explicitly told him.
 They all just thought it was obvious.
 And the simulators use more minimalist polygonal graphics, so he didn't really know what to expect.
 He knew Barristers existed, of course, but he thought they were for military purposes.
 He suspected the simulators had something to do with Barristers, but figured it was just Masashi bringing his own personal flair and experience into the training.
 As for how he became registered to become an Attornaut, it's such an unpopular job that there are no real barriers to entry.
 Anyone can sign up for it and get the job with little to no skills or experience.
 Whether they'll actually get hired by anyone is a different story, but with Masashi's recommendation, he was able to get connected with Chihiro, who saw potential in him.

+Q. I still don't understand what an Attornaut is . . .
+A. Simple answer: an attorney in space who moonlights as a mecha pilot.
+Long answer: A company called Bluecorp hires people interested in becoming Attornauts, and trains them to pilot Barristers.
+Chihiro acts as their agent, assigning them to clients.
+There are independent attornauts that can be hired directly as well, but unless they're very famous, most will be hired through an intermediary like Chihiro.
+Prosecuting attornauts are hired by the colony's government and considered part of the police force, and by extension the military.
+Defense Attornauts are sometimes contracted for police and military matters as well, albeit rarely.
+More details, including how things ended up this way, are provided as the story goes on.

 -----------------------------------------
 |	VI.
 CREDITS			|